-I became president when President Kennedy was assassinated in Dallas, Texas in 1963.
+I became the 36th president of the United States when President Kennedy was assassinated in Dallas in 1963.
 I inherited the Vietnam War as well.
 I am determined to win the war in Vietnam.
 We will use whatever resources we need, including sending more U.S. troops and artillery to defeat our enemy there.
 The United States has just cause for this war because we were attacked by North Vietnam's navy in the Gulf of Tonkin.
 We will defend the freedom of our ally, South Vietnam, and fight for a free Vietnam where democracy can be a reality for all.